dogukanakkaya/ghost-id/README.md

-# react-ghost
+# ghost-id

-React Ghost — tiny utility to attach deterministic, test-friendly "ghost" IDs to components and export them for tests or automation.
+Ghost ID — tiny utility to attach deterministic, test-friendly "ghost" IDs to components and export them for tests or automation.

 ## CLI Usage